 To attract more visitors to the area another site has been created at Maropeng to the north.
 At Maropeng inside a great hollow mound is a presentation on the history and prehistory of our species.
 It is very popular with the busloads of school children that visit the area.
 But the interactive displays fascinate both old and young.
-And to add to it's attraction the latest fossil discoveries of what purported to be a new species of early ancestor of mankind called Homo Naledi are on display.
 From the top of the mound are wonderful views of the countryside as far as the Magaliesberg Mountains.
 There is a restaurant for light meals, curio shop and footpaths have been laid to explore the "highveld" grasslands surrounding the venue.

 (Light lunch included)